Particle-Based Assembly Using Precise Global Control

 It remains to show that $P$ is deconstructible if $Q_3$ is deconstructible.
 Because $Q_3$ is deconstructible, we can remove the teeth at this side of the conjunction gadget.
 Because there are no teeth at the opposite sides, the whole wall can be deconstructed.
 This results in holes to the inside of $Q_1$ and $Q_2$ such that these cuboids become deconstructible as well. \end{proof}

 By putting all these together, we obtain the following.

 \begin{theorem} \textsc{3D-}\problemtitle is NP-complete. \end{theorem}

 \begin{proof} First we note that the problem of deciding whether or not a polycube is constructible is in NP.
-For this, we guess a permutation of the involved tiles and check if there is a feasible cpnstruction step for each tile.
+For this, we guess a permutation of the involved tiles and check if there is a feasible construction step for each tile.
 It is easy to see that a single construction step has length~$O(n)$.
 Because the target polycube has size $n$, a construction sequence has length $O(n^2)$.